-Why vape instead of smoke?
-Even though there’s a lot of noise about vaping, it’s medically proven to be safer than smoking.
+In short, it cuts out the little annoyances.
+And even though there’s a lot of noise about vaping, it’s medically proven to be safer than smoking.

 In 2010, twenty weed smokers who toked on a frequent basis switched to vaping for one month.
 What happened?
 They got healthier.
 Every pot smoker in this government-sponsored medical study was able to breathe easier by the end of the month of vaping instead of smoking.

+There’s a whole lot of them!
 Whoopi Goldberg vapes weed to help control her glaucoma and headaches.
 Another famous vaper is Leonardo DiCaprio, caught in the act of vaping at the Oscars.
 You may also see Miley Cyrus, Robert Pattinson, Rihanna, Matt Damon, George Clooney, and possibly Morgan Freeman.